 Deborah Harry is one of my favourite examples.
 I saw her perform when she was over sixty and she was incredible.

 For most of us though, the peri-menopause can feel like a dirty secret.

 There you are, a grown woman with roles and responsibilities, and managing them pretty well, at least most of the time.

-Then suddenly you start feeling tired, overwhelmed and snappy, and not only when it’s just before your period.
+Then suddenly you start feeling tired, overwhelmed and maybe a bit snappy, and not only when it’s just before your period.

 It shouldn’t be a surprise or even a massive problem in itself, except that when it doesn’t go away you start to wonder whether you’ll ever feel like yourself again.

 The truth is, there is a long list of symptoms associated with peri-menopause.

 Changes to the period cycle are one of the first signs, even before hormonal mood swings become a major problem.